 2. Build Your Problem-solving Skills

-The next thing to keep in mind is to start practicing problems with the objective of improving your problem-solving skills.
+The next thing in your Amazon on-site interview preparation is to start practicing problems with the objective of improving your problem-solving skills.
 Avoid mugging up pattern solutions to commonly asked problems — it doesn’t help!

 Instead, classify problems based on solution patterns and apply these patterns to solve new problems.
 The objective of the interviewers in coding interviews is to find the most optimal solution to problems.